codiechanel/simple-pack/README.md

 - Netlify lambda support.
 Now you have one build tool to compile react and node js scripts.
 - supports proxy.
 Redirect requests to your node api server.
 - 68 mb install size.
+- support for assets/images in css via file-loader

 ## Why I created this?